Our Conditions of Carriage

 Some useful information:

-There are many reasons why we could stop service, including:
+There are many reasons why we could refuse carriage or stop service, including:

 - carrying the Passenger or their Baggage may put the aircraft or another person(s) at risk